10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Price: Free (limited) / Pro at $10/mo / Business at $19/mo

-If you live inside Salesforce, HubSpot, or Slack, Fireflies is hard to beat.
-Where Otter focuses on being a great transcription tool, Fireflies wants to be the connective tissue between your meetings and the rest of your tech stack.
-It offers over 40 integrations, and the AI-generated summaries are organized into action items, questions, and key topics automatically.
+If your workflow revolves around Salesforce, HubSpot, or Slack, Fireflies is hard to beat.
+It's built to be the connective tissue between your meetings and the rest of your tech stack, with over 40 integrations and AI-generated summaries automatically organized into action items, questions, and key topics.

 What we liked: